Russia using genocide 'lie' as pretext to destroy, Ukraine tells World Court | Law-Order

 Russia using genocide 'lie' as pretext to destroy, Ukraine tells World Court

-Ukraine brought the case before the ICJ, also known as the World Court, days after the Russian invasion on Feb.
-24 last year.
-Kyiv argues Russia is abusing international law by saying the invasion was justified to stop an alleged genocide in eastern Ukraine.

-Ukraine told the U.N.'s highest court in The Hague on Tuesday that Russia justified waging war against Ukraine by invoking "a terrible lie", namely that Moscow's invasion was to stop an alleged genocide.
-"The international community adopted the Genocide Convention to protect; Russia invokes the Genocide convention to destroy," Ukraine's representative Anton Korynevych told judges.
+Ukraine told the U.N.'s highest court in The Hague on Tuesday that Russia justified waging war against Ukraine by invoking "a terrible lie" that Moscow's invasion was to stop an alleged genocide.
+"The international community adopted the Genocide Convention to protect.
+Russia invokes the Genocide convention to destroy," Ukraine's representative Anton Korynevych told judges.

 He called on the International Court of Justice (ICJ) to decide that it has jurisdiction to hear the case fully and eventually rule that Russia must pay reparations for invading under a false pretext.
 "Can a state use false allegations of genocide as a pretext to destroy cities, bomb civilians and deport children from their homes?
 When the Genocide Convention is so cynically abused, is this court powerless?
 The answer to these questions must be 'no'," Korynevych said.